 If there can be a shared smile, a laugh, in that brief moment of eye contact, the fear evaporates.
 What’s there to be afraid of anyway?

 But I can’t reach that pocket.
 Not this time.

 I’m going to wear this wave right on the head.
-I’m going to try to dive beneath it, but the lip will punch down through the surface, find me frantically kicking away from it, grab me in its inescapable fist like it’s a damn tractor beam right out of Star Wars, and then shake and thrash me like a dog tearing apart a ragdoll.
+I’m going to try to dive beneath it, but the lip will punch down through the surface like a wall of bricks, find me frantically kicking away from it, grab me in its inescapable fist like it’s a damn tractor beam right out of Star Wars, and then shake and thrash me like a dog tearing apart a ragdoll.

-If the water’s sufficiently deep, I know, I’ll flip and twist seemingly for minutes, as though I’m in a giant, psychotic washing machine, no idea of which way is up or down, at the mercy of an uncaring sea.
+If the water’s sufficiently deep, I know, I’ll flip and twist seemingly for minutes, as though in a giant, psychotic washing machine, no idea of which way is up or down, limbs twisted and torqued—is that my heel kicking my head?—at the mercy of an uncaring sea.

 If the wave is breaking in shallow water, it will try to erase my existence by smearing my body into a pulp on the sandbar, or worse, sharp reef, below.

 I’m thinking of all of this, weighing my odds, as I’m frantically clawing at the water, begging the ocean, god, anything really, to let me reach the wave before all hell breaks loose, and one of the above doomsday scenarios comes to fruition.